ElementsProject/libwally-core/README.md

    header files.
 This option *must not be given if wally is being installed as a system/shared library*. (default: no).
 - `--enabled-standard-secp`.
 Excludes support for features that are unavailable in the standard [libsecp256k1 library](https://github.com/bitcoin-core/secp256k1).
+- `--with-system-secp256k1=<package_name>`.
+Compile and link against a system-wide install of libsecp256k1 instead of the in-tree submodule. (default: not enabled).
 - `--enable-mbed-tls`.
 Use mbed-tls hashing functions if available.
 This typically results in faster hashing on embedded platforms such as STM32.
 Note that the user must define `MBEDTLS_SHA256_ALT` and/or `SOC_SHA_SUPPORT_PARALLEL_ENG` matching the